This set of Avionics Multiple Choice Questions & Answers (MCQs) focuses on “Strap Down and Gimballed Inertial Navigation Systems”.

 d) Orientation indicators

 Explanation: In a strapdown system, the gyros do not act as null sensors as in a gimballed system but act as inertial angular rate sensors.
-Angle and orientation is computed from the measured angular rates by the algorithms that calculate heading and orientation.
+Angle and orientation are computed from the measured angular rates by the algorithms that calculate heading and orientation.

 3. Which one of the following is not a purpose of strapdown calculations?